The Pulse of K-Entertainment

 #Netflix#Ok Taecyeon#2PM#Soul Mate#Taecyeon#Hayato Isomura#Hashizume Shunki

-2PM member Taecyeon has a real Netflix moment on his hands.
-Soul Mate premieres globally on May 14, 2026, and Netflix confirmed on April 27 that the series arrives with a main trailer and fresh key art built around a 10-year story that moves through Berlin, Seoul, and Tokyo.
-According to Netflix's official announcement, Taecyeon plays Johan, a Korean boxer who pulls Hayato Isomura's Ryu out of a church fire in Berlin before their lives keep folding back into each other across countries and years.
+Netflix's Soul Mate premieres globally on May 14, 2026, with Taecyeon and Hayato Isomura leading a 10-year romance that moves through Berlin, Seoul, and Tokyo, according to Netflix's official announcement.
+2PM member Taecyeon plays Johan, a Korean boxer who pulls Ryu out of a church fire in Berlin before their lives keep folding back into each other across countries and years.
 That setup matters because it gives Taecyeon more than another casting headline.
 It gives him a visibly international romance title on the world's biggest streamer, right when HITKULTR readers are already tracking his post-idol acting lane and the next chapter after our coverage of his wedding news.
 Netflix is also selling the series with clean specifics up front, from the May 14 launch date to the Berlin rescue that starts the 10-year arc.

 There is also a cleaner industry read here.
 Netflix has spent the last few years proving that Asian screen traffic does not have to stay inside one national lane, and Netflix is framing Soul Mate exactly that way.
 According to Netflix's official announcement, the series is written and directed by Shunki Hashizume and follows two men whose bond deepens over a decade rather than inside a compressed one-season gimmick.
 We have seen streamers chase Korean star power before, but Taecyeon opposite Japanese actor Hayato Isomura inside a Berlin-Seoul-Tokyo route feels more deliberate.
 It is the same broader platform logic that sat behind our earlier look at Netflix's cross-border film play with Made in Korea.
 This time the hook is sharper for K-drama fans because one of 2PM's most globally legible members is right at the center of it.